 One of Tennessee's strongest assets in addressing needs of families affected by Autism Spectrum Disorders is support from other families.
 A robust set of family-based organizations represents the front lines in our state's system of care.
 This system supports Tennessee's family-based ASD service providers and peer groups.

-Family-based organizations have a unique ability to connect with other families affected by ASD based on shared experiences.
+EXISTING AND EMERGING MODELS Family-based organizations have a unique ability to connect with other families affected by ASD based on shared experiences.

-Emerging models of supportive programs for Tennessee families affected by ASD emphasize resource and information networks.
-They are family-centered, provide accessible materials, and have a vibrant online presence.

 Autism Tennessee, formerly the Autism Society of Middle Tennessee, staffs Parent Representatives who provide one-on-one assistance and peer support.
 Autism Tennessee and its sister organizations in East and West Tennessee also provide training, advocacy, information, referrals and technical assistance.
 Family Voices of Tennessee operates a Family to Family Health Information Center funded by the Health Resources and Services Administration, Maternal and Child Health Bureau.
 Through this program, Parent and Family Navigators educate other parents and health care providers about available family-centered resources including tools such as the medical home model.
 Family Voices of Tennessee is also partnering with the Tennessee Department of Health, Family and Child Wellness Division to develop a Parent-to-Parent Matching Program.
 This program facilitates one-toone connections for parents with children who have special health care needs including ASD.

-TENNESSEE DISABILITY PATHFINDER

-Direct access to comprehensive, objective information, and resources in their local area helps families.
-Tennessee Disability Pathfinder is a statewide clearinghouse of disability-related resources and services for persons with disabilities.
+TENNESSEE DISABILITY PATHFINDER Direct access to comprehensive, objective information, and resources in their local area helps families.
+Tennessee Disability Pathfinder is a statewide clearing-house of disability-related resources and services for persons with disabilities.
 The program has an expansive website that is easily navigable and frequently updated.
 Through Pathfinder, Camino Seguro identifies multilingual offerings of agencies and resources across the state.
 Pathfinder works to ensures that all resources listed are relevant, culturally competent, and representative of best practices.
 Through the Summit Team, Pathfinder has developed a partnership with Autism Tennessee to expand an information infrastructure: the Autism Portal.
 A part of the Pathfinder website, this autism-specific site is designed to respond to the needs expressed by families dealing with ASD.
 The site has general information on autism as well as a regularly updated resource directory.
 Ideally, this guide will be more comprehensive as the partnership between Pathfinder and Autism Tennessee develops.

-KIDCENTRAL TN

-Governor Bill Haslam's Children's Cabinet launched an online listing of state-operated and state-funded programs in 2014.
+KIDCENTRAL TN Governor Bill Haslam's Children's Cabinet launched an online listing of state-operated and state-funded programs in 2014.
 The kidcentral tn State Services Directory displays all of the services and programs offered in the website-user's area.
 Families can also view all services available that match a keyword search such as "autism."
 A marketing campaign by the state to promote kidcentral tn continues to spread the word about this expansive directory.
 Where Tennessee Disability Pathfinder and the Autism Portal include only material relevant to families with disabilities and ASD, kidcentral tn represents all state funded and operated services for children and families.
 Although it has a less specific focus, kidcentral tn is a central hub that is positioned as an entry point for all state service systems and for all Tennessee families.

-Provide families with direct access to comprehensive, objective information and resources in their local areas.
+RECOMMENDATIONS Provide families with direct access to comprehensive, objective information and resources in their local areas.
 Empower families and youth to be full partners in decision-making.

 Support and strengthen collaborations between Tennessee's family-based ASD service providers and peer groups.
 Increase the accessibility and availability of peer support, information and referral services.
 Improve community awareness of all existing sources of objective, culturally, and linguistically appropriate, user-friendly resources and information.